 The feedback is used to enhance an individual’s awareness of physical changes associated with stress or pain.
 Awareness can help a person train themselves to manage physical and emotional pain.

 Transcutaneous electrical nerve stimulation (TENS) applies a small electric current to specific nerves.
-The current interrupts pain signals.
-It triggers the release of endorphins.
+The current interrupts pain signals, and triggers the release of endorphins.

-Several states have laws permitting the use of cannabis for pain relief.
-It is also used to manage the symptoms of other serious illnesses, such as cancer and multiple sclerosis.
+Several states have laws permitting the use of cannabis, also known as medical marijuana, for pain relief.
+It is also used to manage the symptoms of other serious illnesses like cancer and multiple sclerosis.

 Talk to your doctor before you use cannabis.
 It is not safe for use in all patients, nor legal for medicinal uses in all states.